-Generally, an electoral management body like the IEC has implied administrative powers that enables it to make resolutions and decide on matters it may face.
-In the matter between Kham and others and the Electoral Commission and others, the Electoral Court held that "based on the principle of legality, it is expected of the Commission that the measures provided for in the applicable legislation must show a rational relationship between the legislative scheme used and the achievement of a legitimate governmental purpose" (par 70).
+Generally, an electoral management body like IEC has implied administrative powers that enables it to make resolutions and decide on matters it may be faced with.
+In the matter between Kham and others and the Electoral Commission and others the Electoral Court held that "Based on the principle of legality, it is expected of the Commission that the measures provided for in the applicable legislation must show a rational relationship between the legislative scheme used and the achievement of a legitimate governmental purpose" (par 70).
 The court further referred to a Constitutional Court case of Clairison where it was held that "when a functionary is entrusted with discretion, the weight to be attached to particular factors, or how far a particular factor affects the eventual determination of the issue, is a matter for the functionary to decide".
 What is important is for the functionary to act in good faith, reasonably and rationally.

-The IEC's decision to deviate from the Electoral Policy is well informed, rational and reasonable, and is made in good faith as well as in the best interest of the project.
+IEC decision to deviate from the Electoral policy is well informed, rational, and reasonable and is made in good faith as well as in the best interest of the project.

-Mancom outcome on the IEC request
+MANCOM outcome on IEC Request

-The Management Committee of the University supported and approved our submission, as it was found to be rational, reasonable and in the best interest of the election project, taking into account the role and importance of the SRC in the governance structures of the university.
+The Management Committee of the University supported and approved our submission as it was found to be rational, reasonable and in the best interest of the election project taking into account the role and importance of the SRC in the governance structures of the university.